liusida/import_ComfyUI/README.md

 # Import ComfyUI as if it is a Python library

 ComfyUI is a highly efficient VRAM management tool.
-This repository provides instructions for setting up and using ComfyUI in a Python environment, specifically for Jupyter notebooks.
+This repository provides instructions for setting up and using ComfyUI in a Python environment and Jupyter notebooks.

+ComfyUI can significantly reduce the VRAM requirements for running models.
+For example, the original Stable Diffusion v1 at [RunwayML's stable-diffusion repository](https://github.com/runwayml/stable-diffusion) requires at least 10GB VRAM.
+With ComfyUI, you can run it with as little as 1GB VRAM.
+Let's set up the environment and give it a try!

 ## Setup